Mahe Travel Guide

 Despite its high population density and development level, the island of Mahé, the largest of the Seychelles archipelago, contains plenty of hidden treasures, not least of which is a legendary pirate's cache purportedly buried at Bel Ombre.
 The southern end of the island still sports deserted beaches, and even the busy northern urban enclave, which includes the international airport and capital city, Victoria, exudes laid-back charm.

-Forming the backbone of the island is a spectacular mountain range that includes Morne Seychellois, the island's highest peak.
+The spine of the island is a spectacular mountain range that includes Morne Seychellois, the island's highest peak.
 Around the peak is one of the island's beautiful national parks, offering great hiking and stunning scenery.
 More than 60 idyllic beaches fringed with swaying palm trees can be found along the shoreline, offering a host of activities including diving and various other watersports.
 There are several interesting sights on the island, particularly in friendly Victoria.

 Become our Mahe Travel Expert